"--Pascal also said that given Rhin-Lotharingie's political position, it would be best if we managed a peaceful coexistence with the Caliphate."

-However, Pascal never gave her chance to decide.
+However, Pascal never gave her the chance to decide.

 Sylviane felt a crushing embrace wrap around her half-buried head and bent knees.
-His arms had slipped around her back, squeezing hard forcing her head into the protective warmth of his solid chest.
+His arms had slipped around her back.
+They squeezed hard and forced her head into the protective warmth of his firm chest.
 Meanwhile his desperate whispers finally reached past her ears, past layers upon layers of broken emotional armor and devastated mental landscape, and appealed to the depth of her soul:

 Pascal's voice no longer held the firm control of his usual self.
 It no longer slowed with his aristocratic drawl or even carried his usual air of superiority.

-With his knees undoubtedly on the floor, the man Sylviane once considered 'unchivalrous' pledged his solemn oath to his princess through begging pleas:
+With his knees pressed against the floor, the man Sylviane once considered 'unchivalrous' pledged his solemn oath to his princess through begging pleas:

-In that last moment before the dam cracked and broke, before her reservoir of suppressed emotions poured out in a flood, Sylviane finally came to realize the truth that she had denied herself for years:
+In that final moment before the dam cracked and broke, before her reservoir of suppressed emotions poured out in a great flood, Sylviane finally came to realize the truth that she had denied herself for years:

 Pascal didn't just like her just because he found her to be a 'beautiful', commendable princess.